sagyas/HTTP-server/README.md

 # HTTP-server

-HTTP server implemented with python 2.7.
+HTTP server implemented with python 2.7 on Linux.

 ## Run